Nayamin Martinez, MPH

 Research & Policy Director

 Genevieve Amsalem is CCEJN’s Research and Policy Director.
 She joined the San Joaquin Valley’s fight for environmental justice after moving to Fresno in 2015 and experiencing chronic air pollution firsthand.
 As Policy Advocate for the Coalition for Clean Air, and Policy Associate and then Executive Director of the Central Valley Air Quality Coalition (CVAQ), Genevieve spent the majority of her professional life leading collaborative efforts to develop clean-air plans for the Valley.
 Most recently, Genevieve was California Air Resources Board Member Gideon Kracov’s Board Consultant, where she advised the Board Member on state-level air and climate policy.
-Genevieve has a Bachelor of Arts from Vanderbilt University with highest honors in Sociology and is currently pursuing a Master’s in Public Health in Environmental Health from the University of Michigan.
+Genevieve has a Bachelor of Arts from Vanderbilt University with highest honors in Sociology and is currently pursuing a Master’s in Public Health in Environmental Health Sciences from the University of Michigan.
+Genevieve sits on the AB 617 South-Central Fresno Community Steering Committee and founded the group Central Valley Young Environmental Advocates (previously Young Fresnans for the Environment).

 Oil and Gas Director